-- General knowledge of the principles and practices of Athletic Training including conditioning and injury prevention, as well as injury assessment and rehabilitation
+- Incumbents must possess a general knowledge of the principles and practices of Athletic Training including conditioning and injury prevention, as well as injury assessment and rehabilitation

-- Knowledge of and ability to adhere to the rules, regulations and guidelines established by the National Collegiate Athletic Association (NCAA) pertaining to student-athletes, their training sports medicine care, and health and safety
+- Be familiar with and adhere to the rules, regulations and guidelines established by the National Collegiate Athletic Association (NCAA) pertaining to student-athletes, their training sports medicine care, and health and safety

-- Knowledge of Occupational Safety and Health Administration (OSHA) standards for handling Blood Borne Pathogens
+- Must possess knowledge of Occupational Safety and Health Administration (OSHA) standards for handling Blood Borne Pathogens

 - Ability to maintain medical records, including Health Insurance Portability and Accountability Act (HIPAA) standard

-- Ability to effectively assess injuries and their severity
+- Must be able to effectively assess injuries and their severity

 - Ability to use the full range of appropriate therapeutic modalities and treatments and rehabilitation and exercise equipment to treat and prevent injuries